wildonion/ayoub/README.md

 * Minting a Collection Contains Many NFTs in a single Transaction Gas Fee using `batch` functions

-* Multiple NFTs AirDrop Feature in a single Transaction Gas Fee using `batch` functions
+* Multiple NFT AirDrop Feature in a single Transaction Gas Fee using `batch` functions

+* Multiple Offer Feature for Biddings, Auctions and Buying NFTs like `gem.xyz` in a single Transaction Gas Fee using

+* Escrow System for NFT Merch in `shop` Section for Paying out Owners

 * Proposal Voting Collaboration

-* Multiple Offer based biddings and auctions

-* Escrow System

 * Write 2 Earn